 Cars, of course, don’t have political affiliations.
 That reality simply adds to their charm.
-However, Classic car Mercedes Benzone car, has been unfairly associated with a political movement, and a deplorable movement at that: the German National Socialist (Nazi) Party.
+However, one car, has been unfairly associated with a political movement, and a deplorable movement at that: the German National Socialist (Nazi) Party.
 The Mercedes-Benz 500K came to flower coincidentally with the Nazi assumption of influence of Germany.
 Because of that, and because of the newsreel and movie footage that always seemed to show one Nazi official or another in a grosser Mercedes, the car has become nearly a symbol for oppression.
 That is very unfortunate, because the Mercedes-Benz 500K and its successor, the 540K, was one of the best-engineered cars of the 1930’s, a decade when the plethora of car designers around the globe seemed ready to try anything.

 Benz and Daimler appeared simultaneously